 Head terms, or shorter, more generic keywords and long-tail keywords, more specific, phrase-based keywords are both effective in your keyword relevancy.
 There’s notable effectiveness in attracting more traffic by keeping your content and site rich with keyword-specific and keyword-related terms.
 Generically speaking, if you’re able to optimize your website for head terms, which are highly competitive, your site will also begin ranking for long-tail keywords.
 It’s important to note that, while it may seem more advantageous to rank for the head-terms, over 70% of searches are long tail keywords and long tail searches convert at a higher percentage.

 Integrating these steps into your SEO campaign helps the visibility of your site and content through search terms and phrases, which in turn boosts the ranking of your website in Google’s search rankings.
 Your site will be deemed more authoritative and useful by Google’s algorithm, keeping your company’s climb up the search ranking scale steady and beneficial.

-Last but certainly not least in the factors that help Google rankings for websites is a site’s on-page optimization.
-Simply put, on-page optimization are the aspects of SEO that are displayed “on the webpage”.
+On page SEO, also known as technical optimization, includes the aspects of SEO that are displayed on your actual website.
 While the intricacies of on-page optimization are detailed and lengthy, they serve as yet another way for Google to rank your website.

 Some of these on-page optimization factors include: